 What are Epidural Injections and How Long do they last?

 Back pain moves through the leg, thereby stopping one’s activities, sleep, and quality of life.
 If you experience back pain, there’s a high chance that you are searching for relief through medicine rather than surgery.
 Epidural Injections are a proven approach to relieving back and leg pain.
-At Southwest Scoliosis Institute, our experts will explain the procedure to you so that you will know what to expect.
+At Southwest Scoliosis and Spine Institute, our experts will explain the procedure to you so that you will know what to expect.

 Epidural injections have now been embraced by the medical profession as a standard practice for treating back pain.
 Our doctors usually use this pain treatment caused by: